 There are always tourists with cameras focusing in on the limestone and wrought iron waves on the facade of Casa Milà (better known as La Pedrera).
 It is the most photographed and visited Gaudí civil building in Barcelona, since in 1987 the roof was opened to the public where the shadows of the chimneys transform into galactic warriors.
 His fame rose between 1906 and 1912 on behalf of the industrialist Pere Milà and his wife, Rosario Segimon, widow of a wealthy Indian, who lived on the noble floor and rented the other flats.
 Opens every day.
 Price: €20.50.

 The house that Josep Puig i Cadafalch reformed between 1898 and 1900 was commissioned by the industrialist chocolatier Antoni Amatller.
-It is one of the few modernist interiors that retain all the original furniture, like the ceilings, floors, columns, original decoration and symbols of the early twentieth century.
+It is one of the few interiors from the modernist houses in Barcelona that retain all the original furniture, like the ceilings, floors, columns, original decoration and symbols of the early twentieth century.
 Amatller, who was a great amateur photographer, photographed every single nook and cranny of the house.
 This was a great help in the restoration process that ended just a few years ago.
 The modernist architect counted on a great team of craftsmen who worked with ceramics, forges, stuccos, cabinets and also the lamps that completed the look of the Casa Amatller.
 Price of admission: €15.

 The Palau Baró de Quadras has been owned, since 1970, by the City Council.
 It was reformed to first house the Museum of Music.
 Since 2013, it has become the headquarters of the Institut Ramon Llull.
 The building, renovated between 1904 and 1906 by Puig i Cadafalch, has a double facade.
 One facing towards Rosselló and the other to Diagonal, creating a perspective that both don’t seem to belong to the same building.
 The pavement of Roman mosaic, the fountain, the lamps with winged dragons and the majestic staircase emphasize the vestibule.
 The entrance costs 12 euros and permits access to the ground floor, the main floor with its noble halls and roof.
 From the top floor, you can contemplate the House of the Punxes coming from the same modernist architect.

 Eusebi Güell, a Barcelona businessman, politician and bourgeois, commissioned Gaudi in 1885 to build a new residence near la Rambla.
 This is where he would live for 20 years with his wife, Isabel López, and their eight children.
 The Palau Güell was built with mahogany woods and beautiful marbles, brought over with industrial ships by his father-in-law, the Marquis of Comillas.
 It was the richest and most influential marriage of Barcelona in the late nineteenth century.
-For security and conservation reasons, the number of visitors allowed inside the building is small.
+For security and conservation reasons, the number of visitors allowed inside the building is small, even though this is one of the most interesting modernist houses in Barcelona.
 General rate: 12 euros.